Learning to Read

 There has been a lot of hype and attention when it comes to the development of young children.
 Teaching children to read has also been a main focal point for many parents.
-There is a myriad of products marketed to parents with the aim of helping them teach their children learn to read, and there are even some products that claim to teach babies how to read.
-We've even tried this program sometime ago... to our regret.
+It's widely known and accepted that reading has great benefits, and this extends to young kids as well.
+Because of this, there is a myriad of products marketed to parents with the aim of helping them teach their children learn to read, and there are even some products that claim to teach babies how to read.

 In a meta-analysis study, the researchers looked at a number of studies relating to print exposure from infancy to early adulthood.
 They focused on preschool children up to students in grade 12 and university.
 Their meta analysis revealed a strong correlation between print exposure and reading comprehension, reading, and spelling skills.
 Their study revealed an upward spiral of causality where children who are proficient at reading will read more, which leads them to read more and get more print exposure.
 This leads to greater reading comprehension and spelling skills with each additional year of education.
 They also found that frequent readers are more successful students.
 [4]